-Our friendship had ended that day, I was too embarassed to face him, he was too uncomfortable to approach me.
+Our friendship had ended that day, I was too embarrassed to face him, and he was too uncomfortable to approach me.

-His friends, (and I'd like to think my friends too) put the pieces together and cottoned on to what had happened.
-Of course, avoiding James unfortunately meant avoiding them too, which was a shame because I had gotten quite close to all of them by the end of seventh year.
+His friends (and I'd like to think of them as my friends too), put the pieces together and cottoned on to what had happened.
+Of course, avoiding James unfortunately meant avoiding them too.
+This was a shame because I had gotten quite close to all of them by the end of seventh year.
 We did our NEWT's and went our separate ways.

 BANG BANG BANG

-I wake up later that day unable to remember ever falling sleep.
+I wake up later that day unable to remember ever falling asleep.
 I feel disorientated, the way I always do when I nap during the day—it throws my entire routine off balance.
-I wonder what had woken me up before I hear it again
+I wonder what had woken me up when I hear it again.

 BANG BANG BANG BANG

-Cursing, I stumble to the door and open it, promptly being punched in the face.
+Cursing, I stumble to the door and open it, promptly getting punched in the face.
 Ow.

 "Oh shit!
 Are you okay?"

-I gesture for her to come in and she does looking very wary, as though I might erupt into a dragon any second.
-Honestly, aren't aurors supposed to have more grit?
+I gesture for her to come in and she does so looking very wary, as though I might erupt into a dragon any second.
+Honestly, aren't Aurors supposed to have more grit?
 How does she know where I live anyway?

 We stare at each other for a couple of seconds, me expectantly.
-I haven't forgotten about her little disppearing act at the cafe today either.
+I haven't forgotten about her little disappearing act at the café today either.